Beate Schmittmann, Dean

 (Major or minor) Communication Studies

-(Major or minor) Environmental Science
+(Major) Environmental Science

 (Secondary major or Secondary minor) Environmental Studies